 How To Soften Dr Martens Quickly

-I hate to break it to you but there is no real magic solution to how to break in Doc Martens fast!
-You could try stuffing your boots with newspaper or try the hairdryer method as described above but even though I’ve got several pairs of DMs I’m not entirely sure myself how to break in Doc Martens overnight I’m afraid!
+I hate to break it to you, but there is no real magic solution to how to break in Doc Martens fast!
+You could try stuffing your boots with newspaper or try the hairdryer method described above, but even though I’ve got several pairs of DMs, I’m not entirely sure how to break in Doc Martens overnight, I’m afraid!

 FREQUENTLY ASKED Q&A

-Ok, the simple answer to this question is to buy your Docs just before the school holidays and spend the whole holiday breaking them in.
-There’s no use trying to wear Docs to school unless you are absolutely sure you’ve broken them in properly or you’ll be blistered and in agony all day!
+OK, the simple answer to this question is to buy your Docs just before the school holidays and spend the whole holiday breaking them in.
+There’s no use trying to wear Docs to school unless you are sure you’ve broken them in correctly, or you’ll be blistered and in agony all day!

 Assuming we are talking about the heel of the DMs rather than Doc Martens heels, I would advise any of the above methods to soften the heel.

-Doc Marten heels can be very uncomfortable at first and are often the first place to give you a blister.
+Doc Marten heels can be very uncomfortable and often the first place to give you a blister.
 Wearing two pairs of socks with your shoes or boots will help soften the heel area as well as any other area which may be tight cause prevent blisters.

-I would say there is not much difference to breaking in sandals as there is to break in boots or shoes.
-Get your socks on and break them in exactly as described above, by wearing them around the house.
+There is not much difference between breaking in sandals as there is to breaking in boots or shoes.
+Get your socks on and break them in exactly as described above by wearing them around the house.

-You could always be quirky and wear your socks with your sandals the first few times you wear them outside, just to be sure they are comfortable especially if you are going on a night out where you are standing all evening!
+You could always be quirky and wear your socks with your sandals the first few times you wear them outside, to be sure they are comfortable, especially if you are going on a night out where you are standing all evening!

 If you don’t break them in before wearing them, they can be the most uncomfortable things you’ve ever had on your feet!

 You’d be a fool not to!
 It’s a few weeks of inconvenience for a lifetime of comfort!
-Think of it like taking driving lessons before you can drive a car.
-Once you’ve done it it will be worth all the time you’ve invested!
+Think of it as taking driving lessons before you can drive a car.
+Once you’ve done it, it will be worth all your invested time!

-When you can wear you Docs around the house, whilst being active for over an hour, with no discomfort, then you’ve broken in your Docs my friend, and you are ready to venture out into the world!
+When you can wear your Docs around the house while being active for over an hour with no discomfort, you’ve broken in your Docs, my friend, and you are ready to venture out into the world!

-Sometimes no matter how hard you’ve tried to break in your Docs they are still uncomfortable.
-If you’ve tried all the above methods and they are still uncomfortable, it may be that you have either picked the wrong size or style for your feet.
+Sometimes no matter how hard you’ve tried to break in your Docs, they are still uncomfortable.
+If you’ve tried all the above methods and are still uncomfortable, you may have either picked the wrong size or style for your feet.
 I would advise going to a Dr Martens retailer for their expert advice.

-If you are going to risk wearing them without fully breaking them in take a spare pair of comfortable shoes with you!
+If you are going to risk wearing them without fully breaking them in, take a spare pair of comfortable shoes!

-This obviously depends on how often you wear them, but Doc Martens are built to last and will last for many many years if looked after properly by applying the wonder balsam.
+This depends on how often you wear them, but Doc Martens are built to last and will last for many years if looked after properly by applying the wonder balsam.

-Once you’ve broken in your docs then most socks should be suitable to wear with them.
+Once you’ve broken in your docs, most socks should be suitable to wear.
 I always wear socks even when I’m wearing tights as I feel that there is less wear at the back of my heel and more cushion from the socks.

-Whilst breaking in your Docs I’d advise wearing specially padded walking socks.
+While breaking in your Docs, I’d advise wearing specially padded walking socks.